linagora/linshare/documentation/EN/epics/drive/story-7-administrator-enable-or-disable-functionality.md

 ## Definition

 #### Preconditions

-*  Given that i am Linshare administrator.
+*  Given that i am LinShare administrator.
 I logged in the admin interface
 #### Description
 * I go to parameters on the side menu.
 * I click on functionalities.